samcogan-demo/github-app-demo/SETUP.md

 - Verify permissions: Contents (Read & Write), Issues (Read), Pull requests (Read)
 - Re-install the app if you changed permissions

+### "Missing required credentials"

+**Problem**: One or more environment variables are not set.

+**Solutions**:
+- Verify all three variables exist in the variable group: `APP_ID`, `INSTALLATION_ID`, `APP_PRIVATE_KEY`
+- Ensure the variable group is linked to the pipeline
+- Check that variable names match exactly (case-sensitive)

 ## 📞 Need Help?

 - Check the main [README.md](README.md) for detailed explanations
 - Review Azure DevOps pipeline logs for specific error messages
 - Verify each credential value is correct and properly formatted
+- The script now includes detailed debugging output to help identify issues

 ## 🎉 Success!